Have you ever wandered through a health food store and wondered, “Just how popular are these herbal supplements?” The answer might surprise you.

 Source: HerbalGram

-This quote highlights an alarming issue in the health-supplement industry: many products are not living up to their claims.
-This has been illustrated by a 2020 FDA analysis of 147 products advertised as containing CBD, a popular herbal supplement.
+This finding highlights an alarming issue in the health-supplement industry: many products aren’t living up to their claims.
+A 2020 FDA analysis of 147 products advertised as containing CBD, a popular herbal supplement, illustrates this problem.

-The results have shown that almost all of the supplements tested were found to have levels of CBD, which were lower than what was promised on the packaging.
-This is unacceptable and it can create serious health risks if consumers trust their product and take what’s listed without question.
+Results showed that almost all supplements tested contained CBD levels lower than promised on packaging.
+This is unacceptable and can create serious health risks if consumers trust their product and take what’s listed without question.

-It’s important for everyone to be aware of this issue so they can be more informed, and hopefully protect themselves from subpar products and possible health hazards.
+Everyone should be aware of this issue to become more informed and hopefully protect themselves from subpar products and possible health hazards.

 Final Thoughts

-Whether you’re looking to improve your overall health or trying to find relief from specific physical or mental ailments, there’s no doubt that exploring natural alternatives like herbs or nutritional supplements could be beneficial – so why not talk to your doctor about whether taking herbal supplements is right for you?
+Whether you’re looking to improve your overall health or seeking relief from specific physical or mental ailments, exploring natural alternatives like herbs or nutritional supplements could be beneficial – so why not discuss with your doctor whether taking herbal supplements is right for you?